 So, will any of that transfer (lol) to an actual usable upgrade to the transfer case or my Jeep’s overall performance?
 I don’t know.
 I do know that I’ll never have to worry about breaking it, and that’s one less thing to be stressing on the trail.

 This topic has been beat to death online, and if you’ve made it this far, you probably already know what an SYE is.
 However, for you Mom, an SYE is a slip yoke eliminator.
-Because of the nature of moving suspension, the driveshaft needs to compress and extend while the suspension cycles up and down.
+Because of the nature of moving suspension and the universe itself, the driveshaft needs to compress and extend while the suspension cycles up and down.
 Normally, this is done at the connection between the transfer case and the rear driveshaft without issue, but as suspension gets taller, that becomes less than ideal, because the range of travel increases.
 An SYE replaces the slip joint at the output of the transfer case with a fixed yoke.
 The solid driveshaft is then replaced by one with a slip joint in the middle, allowing for more extension/compression and a stronger connection between the case and the driveshaft.
 This is the factory arrangement at the front output of the case, so no modifications were necessary (Is a front slip yoke even a thing?
 I’ve never heard of one).

 The thing that makes an SYE so daunting a project is that, in most cases, you’re cutting the end of the main shaft off perfectly flat, and then drilling a perfect hole perfectly in the center of the shaft to a perfect depth blah, blah, blah… I skipped that nonsense and tore the mainshaft down completely, got the exact dimensions I needed, and then took it to a local machine shop to have the work done.
 I’m not ashamed to say it’s perfect.
 I’m very proud of the work I did, taking some measurements and then handing it off to someone else to do the work.
 It came out great!